 Phase 1 and Phase 2/3 clinical trials are ongoing in the US.
 A Phase 1/2 study is also underway in South Korea.
 The Phase 3 trial of this vaccine is on hold while the FDA seeks more information about the device used to administer the injection, Reuters reports.

 China, Brazil, Bangladesh, and Indonesia

-In animal studies, the vaccine candidate provides protection against virus strains from different countries.
-Results from the Phase 2 trial announced in August suggest that the vaccine is safe and elicits an antibody-based immune response.
+Results from the Phase 1/2 trial published in The Lancet Infectious Diseases in November suggest that the vaccine is safe and elicits an antibody-based immune response, although antibody levels were lower than in patients who have been infected and recovered.
+In January, officials in Brazil announced results suggesting that the vaccine is 78 percent effective, though updated results released the following week pointed to an efficacy rate of closer to 50 percent, The New York Times reports.
 Sinovac had used a similar platform to develop a vaccine against SARS in 2004 that showed promising results in early-stage human trials.

 Wuhan Institute of Biological Products and China National Pharmaceutical Group (Sinopharm)